Fast chess: Bullet

-A variant of blitz chess, bullet chess games have less than three minutes per player, based on a 40-move game; some chess servers rate one-minute-per-player games separately.
+Bullet chess games have less than three minutes per player, based on a 40-move game; some chess servers rate one-minute-per-player games separately.
 Lower time controls are called "hyperbullet" and "ultrabullet" for 30-second-per-player and 15-second-per-player games, respectively.
 Other common time-control options for bullet games include two minutes with one-second increment, one minute with a two-second increment, or one minute with one-second increment.
 The term lightning can also be applied to this variant.
-The use of increment in bullet chess is primarily to avoid issues with latency as well as so-called "dirty flagging".
+The use of increment in bullet chess is primarily to avoid issues with latency, as well as to discourage playing from a lost position in order to win on time (also known as "dirty flagging").

 Online bullet chess avoids practical problems associated with live bullet chess, particularly players accidentally knocking over the pieces.
-Playing online also allows premoving, or committing to a move before the opponent has taken their turn.
+Playing online also allows premoving, or committing to a move before the opponent has taken their turn, which allows for more moves to be played in online than in live games.

 Armageddon

 A variant of blitz chess where a drawn game is counted as a win for Black.
 This guarantees the game ends decisively, so it can be used as a final tiebreaker game.
-It is used in tournaments such as Chess World Cup as a tiebreaker.
+It was used in tournaments such as the Chess World Cup as a tiebreaker.

 To compensate for giving Black draw odds, White has more time on the clock.
 Common times are six minutes for White and five minutes for Black or five minutes for White and four minutes for Black.
 This can also be played with a small increment.
+If there is no increment, then difficult questions arise when players must try to flag in trivial draws, which happened in the Women's World Chess Championship 2008 in the match between Monika Soćko and Sabina-Francesca Foisor.
+With a small increment, the time odds need to be larger to keep the situation balanced: Norway Chess has used 10 minutes to 7 minutes.

 Some tournaments utilise a bidding system for individual players of each match to decide how little time they would be willing to play with as black.
-The player with the lowest bid for each match receives the black pieces with draw odds.
+The player with the lower bid for each match receives the black pieces with draw odds.
 This system minimises the perceived unfairness of Armageddon time controls that are decided in advance before a tournament with colours randomly allocated.
 Such an idea is reminiscent of the logical use case of fair cake-cutting.

-Other terms

-Lightning An alternative term for blitz chess, or for an extremely fast form of chess.
-It can also refer to games with a fixed amount of time (e.g. ten seconds) for each move, or to one-minute games.
+Armageddon chess does not scale well to slower time controls, as even in rapid the necessary time odds would need to be too large; in correspondence events or engine vs. engine events, it is simply unworkable.
+Larry Kaufman, Kai Laskos, and Stephen Pohl have tested using engines (Stockfish, Komodo, and Houdini) an alternative solution, allowing for equal times: Black has draw odds, but is not allowed to castle short.
+Engine tests suggest that this is fair, although it has yet to be tried in practice by human grandmasters.